-The Google Places API Web Service is also available with the Java Client, Python Client, Go Client and Node.js Client for Google Maps Services.
-The Places API Web Service and the client libraries are for use in server applications.
+The Places API for Web is also available with the Java Client, Python Client, Go Client and Node.js Client for Google Maps Services.
+The Places API for Web and the client libraries are for use in server applications.

-The Google Places API Web Service is a service that returns information about places — defined within this API as establishments, geographic locations, or prominent points of interest — using HTTP requests.
+The Places API for Web is a service that returns information about places using HTTP requests.
+Places are defined within this API as establishments, geographic locations, or prominent points of interest.

 Introducing the API